ishanj01/xGradio-Application/README (5).md

 1. Importing Libraries

-gradio → Used to create an interactive web UI.
+1.gradio → Used to create an interactive web UI.

-pandas → Used for handling and processing CSV data.
+2.pandas → Used for handling and processing CSV data.

-matplotlib.pyplot → Used for generating visualizations (graphs).
+3.matplotlib.pyplot → Used for generating visualizations (graphs).

-ollama → Used to communicate with a local LLM (Llama 3.1).
+4.ollama → Used to communicate with a local LLM (Llama 3.1).

-io → Helps handle uploaded files in memory.
+5.io → Helps handle uploaded files in memory.

 ```bash
 import gradio as gr